Atharv2122/Classifying-yelp-Review-1-to-5-Rating-/README.md

 # Classifying-yelp-Review-1-to-5-Rating-
-Classifying yelp Review (1 to 5 Rating) using Natural Language Processing classifying Yelp Reviews into 1 star or 5 star categories based off the text content in the reviews.
+classifying Yelp Reviews into 1 star or 5 star categories based off the text content in the reviews.

 Dataset Description -